 4. Place torque gauge in control box's holder.
-See Figure 9.
+See Figure 3

-- 5. Use crank handles/knob to lock control box and arm position for optimal operator access - 6.
-Connect the hoses from the mini power unit (unit seen in Figure 13) to the control box per Figure 11.
-Backup mini power unit is already connected.
+- 5. Use set screws to lock control box and arm position for optimal operator access - 6.
+Connect the hoses from the mini power unit (unit seen in Figure 7) to the control box per Figure 5

-7. Plug in mini power unit using the supplied power cord

-8. Turn on mini power unit

-9. Ensure tong and snub line are at a 90 degree angle as shown in Figure 2 before testing tong

-10. Place the tong jaws below the 20" mark (measured from the base) on the mandrel.
+- 7. Plug in mini power unit using the supplied power cord - 8.
+Turn on mini power unit - 9.
+Ensure tong and snub line are at a 90 degree angle as shown in Figure 2 before testing tong - 10.
+Place the tong jaws below the 20" mark (measured from the base) on the mandrel.
 The test stand can be damaged if the tong is set higher